e-gov/DHX-adapter/docs/JUHEND.md

   public boolean isDuplicatePackage(InternalXroadMember from,
       String consignmentId) {
-    // check for duplicate: same consignmentId from the same sender (from) String uniqueKey = from.getXroadInstance + "/" + from.getMemberClass()
+    // check for duplicate: same consignmentId from the same sender (from)

+    // generate unique sender key
+    String uniqueKey = from.getXroadInstance + "/" + from.getMemberClass()
       + "/" + from.getMemberCode() + "/" + from.getSubsystemCode();
     if (from.getRepresentee() != null) {
       uniqueKey = uniqueKey  + "/" + getRepresentee().getRepresenteeCode()
          + "/" + getRepresentee().getRepresenteeSystem();
     }

-    // check from databse whether combination "uniqueKey + consignmentId" has been previously saved?
+    // check from database whether combination "uniqueKey + consignmentId" has been previously saved?
     . . .
   }